Getting Started in Tourism

 Want to get into the Tourism Business?

 Tourism is the world's biggest and fastest growing industry.
-In New Zealand, tourism is a hugely significant contributor to our economy—earning nine percent of New Zealand's income (GDP) and supporting one in 10 jobs.
+In New Zealand, tourism is a hugely significant contributor to our economy—earning 9.9 percent of New Zealand's income (GDP) both directly and indirectly.
 (Statistics New Zealand.
-2005.
-Tourism Satellite Accounts)
+March 2016.)

 Tourism includes everything from the traditional holiday to educational travel, visiting friends and relatives, attending a conference, or going to a sports or cultural event.
 It may be close to home or it may involve travel to the other side of the world.
 The visitor may be looking for new cultures and new experiences, or simply a place to relax and rest.